 Session Cookies.
 A session cookie is a cookie that is erased when you close the web browser.
 The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from your computer.
 They typically will store information in the form of a session identification that does not personally identify the user.
 The Municipality of Port Hope uses session cookies to help facilitate a more intuitive website user experience for our visitors.

 Persistent Cookies.
 Persistent cookies are those that are stored on your hard drive until it expires or until you delete the cookie.
-Persistent cookies are used to collect identifying information about the user, such as web surfing behavior or user preferences for a specific site.
+Persistent cookies are used to collect identifying information about the user, such as web surfing behaviour or user preferences for a specific site.
 The Municipality of Port Hope uses persistent cookies to facilitate a more intuitive user experience for returning visitors, and to advertise upcoming events and matters of municipal significance to site visitors after they leave our site for a duration of up to 30 days, at which time all persistent cookie tracking is removed.

 You have the choice to accept all cookies, or be notified when a cookie is set, or to reject all cookies, by setting the appropriate options in your browser.